muchaeljohn739337-cloud/advancia-platform-backup/WATCHDOG_COMPARISON.md

 ## 🎯 Decision Matrix

-### Use `simple-watchdog.ps1` If You:
+### Use `simple-watchdog.ps1` If You

 -   ✅ Need quick setup (< 5 minutes)
 -   ✅ Want a single-file solution
 -   ✅ Are testing notifications
 -   ✅ Prefer simplicity over features
 -   ✅ Don't need retry thresholds
 -   ✅ Want to learn the system
 -   ✅ Have basic monitoring needs
 -   ✅ Are running in development

 **Command**: